-The Victim Services division administers funding to programs throughout the state that provide a variety of direct services to crime victims based on specific needs.
+The Victim Services Division administers funding to programs throughout the state that provide a variety of direct services to crime victims based on specific needs.

 Services are defined as efforts that respond to the emotional and physical needs of crime victims, assist primary and secondary victims of crime to stabilize their lives after victimization, assist victims to understand and participate in the criminal justice system, and provide victims of crime with a measure of safety and security.
 The division awards federal dollars to these programs from the Office for Victims of Crime (OVC) and Office on Violence Against Women (OVW).

-The following is a list of funding streams administered by the Victim Services division:
+The following is a list of funding streams administered by the Victim Services Division:

-- Domestic Violence Prevent and Treatment (DVPT)
+- State: Domestic Violence Prevent and Treatment (DVPT)

-- Sexual Assault Victims Assistance Fund (SAVAF)
+- State: Sexual Assault Victims Assistance Fund (SAVAF)

-- Victims of Crime Act (VOCA)
+- Federal: Victims of Crime Act (VOCA)